Zensei-dev/GildedRose/README.md

 Where InputFile.txt is a file containing a list of finest goods in the format: ITEMNAME | SELLIN | QUALITY

-A sample input file is provdied in the solution.
+A sample input file is provided in the solution.

 # Unit Tests
 Unit tests created with xUnit.